salesforce/MavenParent/README.md

 When releasing a new version of this project:

 * mvn version:set
-* update the version of MavenAnalysisConf in ForceParent pom file
+* update the version of MavenAnalysisConf in MavenParent pom file
 * update src/site/site.xml version of MavenAnalysisConf